-Bills Pest Termite Control in Phoenix uses both products and has over a decade of real world experience treating homes infested with Arizona termites.
-Both products have been extensively evaluated on all types of Arizona termites in varying soil types, environments and conditions.
+Bills Pest Termite Control Phoenix uses both products and has over a decade of real-world experience treating homes infested with Arizona termites.
+Both products have been extensively evaluated for all types of Arizona termites in varying soil types, environments, and conditions.

-When properly mixed, handled and applied both products provide effective termite control in Metro Phoenix.
+When properly mixed, handled, and applied both products provide effective termite control Phoenix protection.
 Neither product is better than the other in every situation and for every termite species.
-Unfortunately for homeowners there is not a “silver bullet” termiticide that works for all types of termites in every situation.
+Unfortunately for homeowners, there is not a “silver bullet” termiticide that works for all types of termites in every situation.

-Subterranean termites, both Heterotermes and Reticulitermes are the most common species invading homes in Metro Phoenix (below 2000ft).
+Subterranean termites, both Heterotermes and Reticulitermes are the most prevalent species invading homes in Metro Phoenix (below 2000ft).
 The majority of calls for termite treatment services involve one or the other species.
-Information discussed in this blog entry is specific to these types of termites only.
-Effective Phoenix termite treatment methods and termiticide usage will vary by species.
+The information discussed in this blog entry is unique to these types of termites only.
+Active Phoenix termite treatment methods and termiticide usage will vary by species.

 Soil types vary dramatically across the United States.
 Both products can deliver different results depending upon soil type.
-Termidor typically works better in moist soil types while Premise delivers better results in drier soil types.
-In Arizona (below 4000ft) the soil type is typically “Arizona clay soil.”
+Termidor typically works better in moist soil types while Premise provides better results in drier soil types.
+In Arizona (below 4000ft) the soil type is typical “Arizona clay soil.”
 Compared to Termidor, Premise moves very well in clay soil types, providing homeowners with larger protection barriers around and under their home than Termidor.
-Premise leeches under home foundations and abutting slabs where subterranean termites nest.
-Using the same amount of product and injecting blue dye for tracking purposes our testing reveals protective barriers twice the size of Termidor.
-Given the foraging nature of both termite species (Heterotermes and Reticulitermes) having a larger and continuous protective barrier provides for better long term protection.

 Termite Control Phoenix

 Both products are applied around your home at the same rate of 4 gallons per 10 treatable linear feet.
 This rate is regulated by the EPA and state law.
-Properly treating area homes may require 100s of gallons of termiticide and potential exposure to your family and/or pets.
-When it comes to product safety Premise (Imidacloprid) is the safer product.
+Properly treating area homes may require 100s of gallons of termiticide and potential exposure to your family and pets.
+When it comes to product safety Premise (Imidacloprid) is a safer product.

 Since Imidacloprid is efficacious at very low levels, it can be applied at lower concentration levels than other insecticides including Fipronil.
 The EPA and WHO list Imidacloprid (Premise) as moderately toxic with an “unlikely carcinogen” rating.
 Fipronil (Termidor) also has a moderately toxic and “possible carcinogen” rating from the same agencies.
 The LD50 rating (dose required to kill half the population of test rats) is considerably lower for Fipronil.
 Meaning it takes a smaller amount of Fipronil to kill more test rats.

-Premise moves very well in most soil types and that is not always an advantage.
-Homes with irrigation services where large volumes of water are regularly introduced around the home can dilute Premise and cause the product to move away from the home.
-Termidor is a better choice for long term protection for homes with irrigation services and/or subject to unusual moisture.
+Premise moves very well in most soil types, and that is not always an advantage.
+Homes with irrigation services where large volumes of water are regularly introduced around the home can dilute Premise and cause the product to move away from home.
+Termidor is a better choice for long-term protection for homes with irrigation services and subject to great moisture.

 Termite Treatment Phoenix